Looking to test mobile websites in your desktop browser?

 The built-in User Agent tester is available via Developer Tools which you can access from top right ‘hamburger’ menu (go to ‘More Tools’ >> ‘Developer Tools.’).
 To view the website the way mobile users can see it, just click the phone icon in the top left corner of the console's window.

 It is possible to change the resolution, or choose the emulated device from the drop-down list in the top menu.
-The list includes many popular Android devices, as well as iPhone models, from 4 to 6 Plus.
+The list includes many popular Android devices, as well as iPhone models, even the iPhone X.

 The blue box to the right allows you to type in custom UAs.
 Interestingly, the tool also lets you test the website under different connectivity conditions to measure loading times.